dmunozb/loopback-next/docs/site/Troubleshooting.md

 To fix it, run `npm run clean` to delete all the compiled files.
 By doing so, it forces the build to generate the compiled JS files next time when you start the application using `npm start` or call `npm run build`.

-## Debugging with Visual Studio Code

-LoopBack team develops with editor Visual Studio Code in which we defined some tasks to help people debug their projects.

-### Debugging Packages

-Project `loopback-next` contains a folder `.vscode` at root level for debugging the test files.
-When start the debug task, it will stop at any breakpoint triggered by the tests.

-- Run Mocha tests: Debug all tests inside the `/packages` folder.
-- Debug Current Test File: Only debug the tests inside the current open file.

-### Debugging Applications and Examples

-Each application created by `lb4 app` contains a default "Launch Program" task for debugging.
-It's defined inside the `.vscode` folder.
-The example repositories under `loopback-next/examples` also have the same configuration.

 ## Leveraging Sandbox